Virginia's tight governor's race heats up as Trump teases last-minute rally for Youngkin

 THE MCAULIFFE-YOUNGKIN GUBERNATORIAL SHOWDOWN IN VIRGINIA REMAINS DEADLOCKED

-Trump’s endorsement of Youngkin in the spring helped first-time candidate and former private equity CEO who hails from the business wing of the party to win the Virginia’s heavily contested GOP nomination.
+Trump’s endorsement of Youngkin in the spring helped the first-time candidate and former private equity CEO who hails from the business wing of the party to win the Virginia’s heavily contested GOP nomination.

 Trump remains very popular with Republican voters in Virginia and across the country, and extremely influential with GOP politicians as he continues to play a kingmaker’s role in the party and repeatedly teases another presidential run in 2024.